rethinkdb/horizon-docs/api/horizon.md

 Establish a Horizon connection.

-Note that you can create a [Collection][c] from the `Horizon` instance without calling `connect()` first.
+Note that you can create a [Collection][collection] from the `Horizon` instance without calling `connect()` first.
 Once you start using the collection, the connection will be automatically established.

 ```js
 const hz = Horizon();